You have a few payment options to consider when using Regulr -

 What happens if payment failures continue?

-If your customer doesn’t or can’t fix up their card after the three attempt at charging them, we suspend their account across all venues in Regulr.
+If your customer doesn’t or can’t fix up their card after the three attempts at charging them, we suspend their account across all venues in Regulr.
 This means they can no longer order from you (or anyone else) until payment has been sorted.

 What happens from here